 Get Your Benefits booklets, pamphlets, and one-page summaries are available here; just click on them below.
-In addition, health and social services organizations may order hard copies of the following three publications from Manitoba Health Seniors, and Active Living
+In addition, health and social services organizations may order hard copies of the Get Your Benefits booklet and the Child Poverty pamphlet from Manitoba Health Seniors, and Active Living.

 One-page summaries are also available:

 • For all - It's a Fact: Better income can lead to better health, education and well-being.
 Be part of the solution!

 • For health care providers - Should we treat poverty like any equivalent health condition?
 Of course.

 We want to hear about your experiences with using these resources; for instance, who has looked at the booklets, do some sections of the booklets work better than others?
 We welcome your suggestions to ensure the materials are both useful and effectively distributed.
 Feedback can be sent to the coordinator at email@example.com in the Department of Community Health Sciences.